-These financial statements report the financial position and results of operations of the NRC as required by the Chief Financial Officers Act of 1990 and the Government Management Reform Act of 1994.
-These financial statements were prepared from the books and records of the NRC in conformance with generally accepted accounting principles (GAAP) of the United States and the form and content for entity financial statements specified by the OMB in Circular No. A-136, "Financial Reporting Requirements."
-The GAAP for Federal entities are the standards prescribed by the Federal Accounting Standards Advisory Board, which is the official body for setting the accounting standards of the U.S. Government.
+These financial statements for FY 2016 and FY 2015 (prior- year) are presented on a comparative basis.
+They report the financial position and results of operations of the NRC as required by the Chief Financial Officers Act of 1990 and the Government Management Reform Act of 1994.
+These financial statements were prepared from the books and records of the NRC in conformance with generally accepted accounting principles (GAAP) for Federal entities of the United States and the form and content for entity financial statements specified by the Office of Management and Budget (OMB) in Circular A-136, "Financial Reporting Requirements."
+GAAP for Federal entities are the standards prescribed by the Federal Accounting Standards Advisory Board, which is the official body for setting the accounting standards of the U.S. Government.

 These statements are, therefore, different from the financial reports, also prepared by the NRC pursuant to OMB directives, which are used to monitor and control the NRC's use of budgetary resources.

-The NRC has not presented a Statement of Custodial Activity because the amounts involved are immaterial and incidental to its operations and mission.
+The NRC has not presented a Statement of Custodial Activity because the amounts involved are immaterial and incidental to the agency's operations and mission.